scho-to/NextJSTutorial/README.md

 - Event Detail Page, Path: /events/[id] -> getStaticProps with revalidation of 5 seconds and getStaticPaths for every featrued Event with fallback enabled.
 - Filtered Event Page, Path: /events/[...slug] -> getServerSideProps

 "dummy-date.json" removed.
-I created an folder api beneath the components folder.
-This API Folder holds the async request to Firebase with transformation of the resuls.
+I created an folder "api" beneath the components folder.
+This API Folder holds the async request to Firebase with transformation of the results.
 This API gets called in every page accessing events.